 Favorite story you’ve covered at WJHL: 1998 Tennessee winning the football national championship

-Celebrity you’ve either met or seen while on the job: Hall of famer, Michael Jordan
+Celebrity you’ve either met or seen while on the job: Michael Jordan, Tiger Woods and Jack Nicklaus to name a few

 First concert you attended (What band/musician, when and where): The Jackson 5 in Knoxville in 1984